Ecobee Flashing Green Light [Solved, 2023]

 What to Do About Ecobee Flashing Green Light

-To dismiss your Alexa notifications without listening to them, all you need to say is “Alexa, clear my notifications” or “Alexa, delete my notifications.”
-This will cause the green light to go away and the notifications to be deleted without you hearing them.
+To quickly remove your Alexa notifications without having to listen to each one, simply tell your device, “Alexa, clear my notifications” or “Alexa, delete my notifications.”
+Doing so will turn off the green light and erase the notifications silently.

 How to Turn Off Ecobee Green Light